An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Tokenization of sensitive data

-- PCI-DSS compliance for payment processing
+- PCI-DSS Compliance for payment processing

-Transparency and trust:
+Transparency and Trust:

-- Blockchain technology for provenance verification
+- Blockchain technology for provenance proof

 - Certificates with every purchase